mdurmus/Covid-Risks-Prediction/README.md

 2. Dataset Features

-    - Dataset: In this section, the number of records and variables in the dataset has been specified.
+    - **Dataset**: In this section, the number of records and variables in the dataset has been specified.
 After selecting features, I organized some boolean variables according to our business logic and made changes to their values.
 I also displayed the total number of records in this area.

+    - **Data Cleaning**

+        - Correcting Pregnancy Values by Gender: In this section, I initially adjusted variables assessing the pregnancy status for females.
+In the original dataset, some females had values of 98, and some had 97 for this variable, while in some cases, it was observed to be NaN.
+Logically, a female can either be pregnant or not pregnant; hence, I converted this variable to a boolean type.
+Since males cannot be pregnant, I decided that it was illogical to use this variable for them and removed it from my dataset.